aleku399/sequelizeDemoApp/README.md

 # sequelizeDemoApp
 postgresQl

-A Todo app with sequelize,node js,postgres and express
+A Todo app with sequelize,node js,postgres and express and handlebars